Get to know UTCS!

-Students who are interested in pursuing a CS degree at UT Austin and are high school juniors or seniors or a transfer student (on a case by case basis).
+Students who are interested in pursuing a CS degree at UT Austin and are high school juniors or seniors.
 Please note that during the Spring semester, priority is given to admitted students.

 Can I come on a day when your calendar does not show a scheduled visit?

 If you would like to visit campus another day, please let us know when you email, and we will do our best to arrange a visit another day.
 But, we cannot guarantee we can accommodate requests outside of our scheduled visits.

 Where is the Department of Computer Science (UTCS)?